RedBearAK/toshy/README.md

         - UUID: `focused-window-dbus@flexagoon.com`
         - URL: https://extensions.gnome.org/extension/5592/focused-window-d-bus/

-    - Wayland+KDE has a small glitch where you have to change the focused window once after the KWin script it installed, to get the app-specific remapping to start working.
+    - Wayland+KDE has a small glitch where you have to change the focused window once after the KWin script is installed, to get the app-specific remapping to start working.
+I am trying a solution that uses a pop-up dialog to create a KWin event.

 - `systemd` (but you can just manually run the config from terminal, shell script, or tray indicator menu)